telerik/winforms-docs/menus/menu/working-with-radmenu-items/radmenuitem-events.md

 ## RadMenuContentItem

-Handle the events for the control assigned to __RadMenuContentItem ContentElement__, not the content item itself.
-In the example below an event handler is attached to the __Click__ of a button.
+Handle the events for the control assigned to RadMenuContentItem.__ContentElement__, not the content item itself.
+In the example below an event handler is attached to the __Click__ event of a button.

 #### Handling events for controls embedded in RadMenuContentItem